 Arctic trips by ship around ice-free coastal zones take place between spring and late summer, a five month period from May to September.
 In high summer in the high Arctic you may have constant daylight over the whole period of your trip.

-Lower temperatures, shorter days and thickening sea-ice from October to April mean that trips by sea and a little later on, by land come to an end.
-Even during the summer season sea ice can be unpredictable and the itinerary will vary according to what is possible if ice prevents the planned itinerary from taking place.
+Lower temperatures, shorter days and thickening sea-ice from October to April mean that trips by sea and a little later, by land come to an end.
+Even during the summer sea ice can be unpredictable and the itinerary will vary according to what is possible if ice prevents the planned itinerary from taking place.
 There are a number of icebreakers that operate tourist cruises in the Arctic so allowing them to go places that other cruise ships cannot.

 canada cruise